Selecting the Right Food & Beverage Pump

 Particle Size

 Users should be aware of any solids or particles within the material being transferred.
 Food ingredients such as salsa, fruit fillings and others have large-sized pieces of food within the liquid.
-Diaphragm pumps with flapper checks and peristaltic pumps are designed to handle solids upward of 4-plus inches in diameter.
+Diaphragm pumps with flapper checks and peristaltic pumps are designed to handle solids up to 4 inches in diameter.
 Rotary pumps can handle some solids, but not of any significant size and often damage particles and degrade the material due to the pump style and operating speed.

 3: Chemical Compatibility